OfficeDev/office-docs/Ignite18/HOL3010-outlook-add-in-lab/Lab.md

 1. Close Outlook and then restart Outlook.
 The **PRODUCT NOTICE** banner should not be displayed after you've restarted Outlook.

-Now that Outlook is configured, leave it open and move on to instructions in the next section of this lab, ([Create the add-in project](#create-the-add-in-project))
+Now that Outlook is configured, let's get started with ([creating the add-in project](#create-the-add-in-project)!
+Leave Outlook open and move on to instructions in the next section.

 ## Create the add-in project